Binny Sharma

 Binny Sharma is an Indian television actress and dancer.
 She was the female lead in Sanjog Se Bani Sangini and Tujh Sang Preet Lagai Sajna (Sahara One).
 Recently she played the role of Prathibha in Hello Pratibha.
-She was in Dance India Dance Season 2 (2009) as a contestant and became one of the top four finalists.
+She was in Dance India Dance Season 2 (2009) as a contestant, becoming one of the top four finalists.
 She hails from Punjab, India and has been living in Ahmedabad, Gujarat.